mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * "Material Icon Theme" is also popular, but I prefer this icon set because they stand out a little less

+## Windows

+* can open multiple VS Code windows, each editing a different workspace
+* to switch windows
+  * the "Switch Window" command opens a dropdown of window names from which one can be selected
+  * the "Quick Switch Window" command
+    * press ctrl-W (cmd-W) to run
+    * I mapped ctrl-W to the workbench.action.quickWindowSwitch command and removed the key mappings for workbench.action.closeWindow.

 ## Workspaces

 * can save the opened folder as a workspace